 So why should it be different with inner development methods?

-Developing the power of concentration, developing inner strength, overcoming negative habits, developing psychic powers or making progress in spiritual growth and meditation are gradual process and requires work and time, just like any other subject.
+Strengthening your ability to focus your mind, developing inner strength, overcoming negative habits, developing psychic powers, or making progress with spiritual growth is gradual process.
+It requires work and time, just like any other skill.

 In all my articles I speak about the necessity of inner work and perseverance.
 You need to devote time and energy to gain results.
-You may not like hearing this, but any sort of success requires more than just listening to a CD or visualizing for 2-3 minutes a day.
+You may not like hearing this, but any kind of success requires more than just listening to a MP3 or visualizing for 2-3 minutes a day.

-If you wish to use hypnosis or listen to subliminal CDs, do so.
-These are passive methods, but to reach high and far, become a more conscious human being, be in charge of your life and understand what you are doing, you need to use the active methods of doing, working and studying.
+If you wish to use hypnosis or listen to subliminal MP3, do so.
+These are passive methods, but to reach high and far and be in charge of your life you need to use the active methods that require action, practice and work and studying.

 Laziness, lack of faith and belief, and too much negative thinking prevent people from pursuing positive thinking methods, creative visualization or meditation.
-If results do not manifest immediately, one becomes disappointed and lose faith.
-It is like the story about the man who was digging for oil and couldn't find anything and so he gave up and went away.
-Then someone else came and continued digging, just to find oil a few feet further deep.
+If results do not obtained immediately, one becomes disappointed and loses faith.
+It is like the story about the man who was digging for oil and couldn't find anything, and so he gave up and went away.
+Then, someone else came and continued digging, just to find oil a few feet further deep.

-Real results in self improvement, spiritual growth or meditation require time and effort, but when you understand their importance and benefits, the work will not be regarded as drudgery or a task to perform, but will turn into a habit that you love and enjoy.
+Real results in self improvement, spiritual growth or meditation require time and effort.
+When you understand their importance and benefits, the work will not be regarded as drudgery or a task that you need to carry out, but as an action that you love and enjoy doing.